Bruno21511/paper-voice-biomarkers-mfbm/README.md

 The published article refers to the extracted features as "band energies".
 The implementation uses **filterbank magnitudes** (not energies).
 This discrepancy reflects an evolution of the codebase during the research, and the results reported in the paper were obtained using magnitudes, as implemented here.

+### Note on filterbank representation

+The published article includes a filterbank representation with an **incorrect definition**, assuming a 20% overlap between adjacent filters.
+The band limits reported in the paper were derived from this incorrect representation.

+However, both the original implementation used to obtain the results and the implementation provided in this repository use a Mel filterbank with 50% overlap between filters.
+Therefore, **the results themselves are based on the correct filterbank configuration**.

+This discrepancy originates from the use of an incorrect illustrative filterbank when preparing the article, which led to inconsistencies in the reported band definitions, while the underlying computations remained correct.

 ---